-How does immigration know if I have an STI?
+How does immigration know if someone has an STI?

-Other medications are usually not expensive enough to be an issue.
+Most other STIs won’t make it harder for someone to move to Canada.
+That’s because the drugs used to treat them are usually not costly enough to be an issue.
 This includes treatment for herpes, gonorrhea, syphilis, chlamydia and other STIs.
-It’s still better to treat them as soon as possible for the health of you and your partners.
+It’s still better to treat any health problem, including STIs, as soon as possible!

-Syphilis can still be grounds for rejection if it’s not treated properly.
-But, if you’re getting treatment for syphilis that follows Canadian standards, there’s a good chance it won’t be an issue.
-To avoid any issues, you can get tested often and get any treatment you need.
+Untreated syphilis can still be grounds for rejection.
+But as long as someone is getting proper treatment for syphilis, it probably won’t be.
+To avoid any issues, it’s recommended to get tested often and get any treatment you need!

 Are there ways of moving to Canada with HIV and/or chronic hepatitis?

+Yes.
 There are some ways to get around these laws.
-So, if you have HIV, chronic hepatitis, and/or another expensive condition, you can immigrate if…
+If you have HIV, chronic hepatitis, and/or another condition that requires costly treatments, you can still immigrate to Canada if…

 - You can show you’ll pay for your own medical expenses or get private insurance.

-- You apply as a spouse or partner of a Canadian resident.
+- You apply as a dependent child of a Canadian resident.

 How can I protect myself?
-Should I still have sex?
+Should I still have sex before immigration?

-There are lots of ways to protect yourself and lower the risk of STIs.
-You can have safer sex by using condoms and dental dams (squares of latex for oral sex on a vagina or anus).
-You can lower your risk even more by getting tested regularly.
-If it’s possible, you can also ask with your partner(s) when they were tested and if they have any STIs.
+There are lots of ways to protect yourself and lower the risk of STIs!
+You can have safer sex by using condoms and dental dams.
+Regular STI testing can lower your risk even more.
+It’s also a good idea to talk about safer sex with your partners.
 By doing this, you make STIs like HIV and hepatitis a low risk while enjoying sex!

 Are people with HIV or HCV discriminated against during immigration?